 Ballou had been a First Baptist-West member for years before Woods learned of the history-making work she had done, and only then after Ballou was spotted in the pews one Sunday morning by WBTV reporter and filmmaker Steve Crump, who later informed Woods of her legacy.

-had been to visit her and talked with her on several occasions,” Woods recall.
-“It
+“I had been to visit her and talked with her on several occasions,” Woods recall.
+“It never came up.”

 On Tuesday, Woods flew to Jackson to preach Ballou’s eulogy.
 She had lived there in recent years to be near her son, Howard Ballou, a television reporter at WLBT in Jackson.